 Affiliations and Partnerships

-- Chair, Companion Animal Committee, American Society of Animal Sciences
+- Member and past Chair, Companion Animal Committee, American Society of Animal Sciences

-- Section Editor, Applied Physiology, Nutrition and Metabolism, NRC Press
+- Associate Editor, Applied Physiology, Nutrition and Metabolism, NRC Press

-- Member of University of Guelph Animal Care Committee
+- Chair of The University of Guelph Senate subcommittee: Academic Petitions

 - Member of University of Guelph Senate